This article highlights the beautiful Natural Bridges State Beach in Santa Cruz, California.

 On the other hand, there are other images of the state that may be not as recognizable by the general public.
-However, these images would light up the face of any native or long time California resident.
+However, these images would light up the face of any native or long-time California resident.

 I like to think that one of those images is located in the Natural Bridges State Beach in Santa Cruz.

-Do you know how many times I have seen photos of surfers next to the arch located in the beach or how many times I have seen the arch surrounded by a pink sunset halo?
+Do you know how many times I have seen photos of surfers next to the arch located on the beach or how many times I have seen the arch surrounded by a pink sunset halo?

 That is why on my recent visit to Santa Cruz I decided to pay a visit to the famous beach and its rock formation.